Va'eira: Sixth reading—Exodus 8:19–9:16

-Seventh reading — Exodus 9:17–35
+Seventh reading—Exodus 9:17–35

-In the seventh reading, God instructed Moses to threaten hail such as Egypt had never seen, and to instruct the Egyptians to bring their cattle in from the field so that they would not die.
+In the seventh reading, God instructed Moses to threaten hail such as Egypt had never seen and to teach the Egyptians to bring their cattle in from the field so that they would not die.
 Those who feared God's word brought their slaves and livestock indoors, and those who did not fear God's word left them in the field.
 The eighth open portion ends here.

 In the continuation of the reading, God told Moses to stretch out his hand, and God sent thunder and hail, which struck down all exposed in Egypt, but did not strike Goshen.
 Pharaoh confessed his wrong, agreed to let the Israelites go, and asked Moses and Aaron to pray to end the hail.
 Moses told Pharaoh that he would do so, and the hail would end so that Pharaoh would know that the earth is God's, but Moses knew that Pharaoh and his servants would not yet fear God.
 The hail had destroyed the flax and the barley, but not the wheat and the spelt, which ripened later.